This document explains how to create and restore data backups with Vitess. Vitess uses backups for two purposes:

-Before you can back up or restore a tablet, you need to ensure that the tablet is aware of the Backup Storage system that you are using.
+Before you can back up or restore a tablet, you need to ensure that the tablet is aware of the Backup Storage system and method that you are using.
 To do so, use the following command-line flags when starting a vttablet that has access to the location where you are storing backups.